ReeStyle/phpDummyMail/readme.md

 If you wish to donate to the project, you can transfer the funds to my PayPal account.

-Remember that this software is primarily aimed at development enthusiasts that need a simple mail catching tool to see what their application produces when it's actually sent.
+Remember that this software is primarily aimed at development enthusiasts that need a simple mail catching tool to see what their application produces after it's sent.

 # Lastly